Cannabis for Sleep: Benefits, Risks, Products to Use

 Contrasting results are generally seen with long-term use.
-The time you spend in different sleep stages can be affected by chronic cannabis use, especially if done in high doses.
+The time spent in different sleep stages can be affected by chronic cannabis use, especially if done in high doses.
 This can potentially mean increased sleep latency, changes to the sleep cycle, reduced slow-wave sleep (the deepest and most restorative stage of sleep) and decreased total sleep.

-Studies have shown that heavy users may also develop tolerance (also known as habituation) to the effects of cannabis over time.
+Studies have shown heavy users may also develop tolerance (also known as habituation) to the effects of cannabis over time.
 As time goes by, users require more quantity to obtain the same results.
 This progressive increase in the use of weed leads to further sleep disruption.

 Sleep problems due to withdrawal